VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_SQL-Tableau/README.md

 For the electric bike, members' average ride duration hit 8.65 minutes, which is significantly lower than casual users who hit 11.90.

-As members and casuals are significantly different in there was evidence that at the 5% level, hypothesis H4 was verified that members and casuals are different bike type choice.
+As members and casuals are significantly different in there was evidence that at the 5% level, hypothesis H4 was verified that members and casuals are different bike type choices.

 Based on these findings, if Cyclistic wants to transfer casuals into members, they should increase the number of classic bikes.
 In 2021 and 2022, they actually conducted this strategy, increasing classic bikes, and decreasing docked-type bikes.
 However, in 2023, they started to increase the proportion of electric bikes.
 It is not aligned with their strategy.
 They may need to adjust their operations.